-Like yellow strains, pink algae requires a high level of chlorine to treat effectively, and for best results, throw in all of your pool toys and floats, suits and cleaning tools into the pool during algae treatment.
+Like yellow strains, pink algae requires a high level of chlorine to treat effectively, and for best results, throw in all of your pool toys and floats, suits, and cleaning tools into the pool during algae treatment.

 Removing ladders and pool lights for a good scrubbing is also good practice to prevent reinfection.
-Pink algae thrive when chlorine levels are low, or artificially suppressed with high levels of cyanuric acid.
+Pink algae thrive when chlorine levels are low or artificially suppressed with high levels of cyanuric acid.

-How is Algae prevented?
+How Is Algae Prevented?

 Automatic Pool Cleaner

-“Proper Filtration” is a term we throw around a lot, and it refers to quantity and quality of filtration.
+“Proper Filtration” is a term we throw around a lot, and it refers to the quantity and quality of filtration.
 Most pool filters should run for a minimum of 12 hours per day, or longer if the pool filter is undersized or the filter media (sand or cartridge) is old and not as effective as it once was.

 Poor circulation can also play a role, especially for larger pools with inadequate plumbing or pump size.
 Using an automatic pool cleaner can help circulation immensely.